influxdata/docs-v2/content/influxdb/clustered/process-data/downsample/client-libraries.md

 ## Prepare InfluxDB databases

 The downsampling process involves two InfluxDB databases.
-Each bucket has a [retention period](/influxdb/clustered/reference/glossary/#retention-period) that specifies how long data persists in the database before it expires and is deleted.
+Each database has a [retention period](/influxdb/clustered/reference/glossary/#retention-period) that specifies how long data persists in the database before it expires and is deleted.
 By using two databases, you can store unmodified, high-resolution data in a database with a shorter retention period and then downsampled, low-resolution data in a